semgrep/semgrep-docs/docs/troubleshooting/semgrep-ci.md

 ## GitHub

-The first piece of information r2c uses are the GitHub Actions logs.
-You can send them to r2c by clicking the settings button next to **search logs** and then **download log archive**.
+The first piece of information that the team at Semgrep uses are the GitHub Actions logs.
+You can send them to Semgrep by clicking the settings button next to **search logs** and then **download log archive**.

 If this does not have the information you need, save the logs that Semgrep CI produces.
 On each run, Semgrep CI creates a `.semgrep_logs` folder with the following information: